scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 Moreover, packet integrity protection is not enough if there are two colluding adversaries on the path.
 These colluding adversaries can forward the packet between them using a different path than selected by the source endpoint: The first on-path attacker remodels the packet header arbitrarily, and the second on-path attacker changes the path back to the original source-selected path, such that the integrity check by the destination endpoint succeeds.
 To prevent this attack and to defend against multiple on-path adversaries in general, proof of transit is required, which is not in scope for this document.

-## Off-Path Attacks - Volumetric Denial of Service
+## Off-Path Attacks

 SCION's path-awareness limits the abilities of an off-path adversary to influence forwarding in the data plane.
+Once a packet is "in flight", it will follow its set route, no matter what an adversary may do.
+An adversary can attempt to disrupt the connectivity of said path by flooding a link with excessive traffic (see [](#dos) below).
+After detecting the congestion, the endpoint can switch to another, non-congested path for subsequent packets.
+Instead of actually disrupting the network connectivity, an off-path adversary can also attempt to influence the path selection of the endpoint by fraudulently signalling a network interruption with forged SCMP messages.
+This attack scenario, and protection mechanisms, will be discussed in a separate document on the SCMP.

+## Volumetric Denial of Service Attacks {#dos}

-An adversary can merely attempt to disrupt the connectivity of the path chosen by an endpoint, and force the source endpoint to select a new path.
-One way to do this is by flooding a link on the path with excessive traffic; that is, performing a volumetric denial of service attack.
-Should this happen, the endpoint can switch to another, non-congested path, as long as any alternative inter-domain path is available.
+An adversary can attempt to disrupt the connectivity of a network path by flooding a link with excessive traffic.
+In this case, the endpoint can switch to another, non-congested path for subsequent packets.

-SCION also provides protection against so-called reflection-based attacks.
-Here, the adversary sends high amounts of request packets to a server, but forges the source address of the packets with the address of the victim, triggering the server to send a reply to the victim.
-In SCION, however, packets contain the path in their packet header, and response packets are simply returned along this contained path to the actual sender.
-SCION thus prevents from this kind of DoS attacks.
+SCION provides protection against certain reflection-based DoS attacks.
+Here, the adversary sends requests to a server with the source address set to the address of the victim.
+The server will send a reply, typically larger than the request, to the victim.
+As long as the attacker and the victim are located in different ASes, this can be prevented in SCION.
+The reply packets are simply returned along reversed path to the actual sender, regardless of the source address information.
+Thus, the reflected will be forwarded to the attackers AS (where it will be discarded because the destination AS does not match).

+On the flip side, the path choice of the endpoint may possibly be exploited by an attacker to create intermittent congestion with relatively low send rate; the attacker can abuse the latency differences of the available paths, sending at precisely timed intervals to cause short, synchronized bursts of packets near the victim.

 **Note** that SCION does not protect against two other types of DoS attacks, namely transport protocol attacks and application layer attacks.
 Such attacks are out of SCION's scope.
 However, the additional information contained in the SCION header enables more targeted filtering, e.g., by ISD, AS or path length.